ergomancer/q1k-intern-assignment-akash/README.md

 ### Limitations/Bugs

-- [ ] Add/Delete task function not working on the deployed version
+- [ ] Add task function not working on the deployed version
 - [ ] No client side form validation
 - [ ] Not mobile ready
 - [ ] No search function
 - [ ] No sort function
 - [ ] No filter function
 - [ ] No pagination
+- [ ] No loading screens of skeleton UI

 ### Roadmap